kristofh24/Poker/README.md

 **Project Timeline**: May 31, 2025 - October 30, 2025 (5 months)
 **Approach**: Agile - incremental implementation with refinements and improvements added along the way

 This is a graphical implementation of Texas Hold 'em Poker using Java Swing.
-The game focuses on smooth animations and engaging UI through the use of custom animation and components.
+The game focuses on smooth UX and engaging UI through the use of custom animation and components.
 Animation is achieved using timer events and linear interpolation.
 It is a component that I am very proud of because it pushed me to think differently.
 Project development has currently been paused to focus on school and other work, but I plan to resume development later in 2026.
 Below is a detailed development flow to aid with understanding my process.

 ---